Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

     - Atomic Testing (1940s)
         - The isotopic by-products of bomb testing provide a distinctive marker horizon in ice cores, ocean and lake sediments, and soils
     - Stages idea:
-        - Includes vital events such as forest cutting and grassland conversion: the two largest spatial transformations of Earth’s surface in human history
+        - Includes vital events such as forest cutting and grassland conversion: the two largest spatial transformations of Earth's surface in human history
         1. 1.8 million years ago: When fire was discovered
         2. 6000-4000s years ago: With neolithic agriculture
         3. 1780s: Industrial revolution